pntelis/hello-world/README.md

 Well I am flappy program writer.

-That knows few things abbout python and some statistics!
+That knows few things about python and some statistics!